Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 And because friction between neighbouring populations can be indicative of bigger problems that might affect entire regions, an important aspect of revitalization and the associated art activities involved formal and symbolic accommodation to make the message palatable (and understandable) to all...even traditional enemies.

-The present day example is that the new Woodlands School combines traditional legends and myths with the reality that today, First Nations' culture exists within a mainstream milieu and artists include and use those parts of the Euro-American culture that enable their story to be heard...web sites for example :)
+The present day example is that the new Woodlands School combines traditional legends and myths with the reality that today, First Nations' culture exists within a mainstream milieu and artists include and use those parts of the Euro-American culture that enable their story to be heard...this web site for example :)

 In the Canadian Journal of Native Studies IX 2, Amelia Trevelyan points out, that in ancient times art was used "to bridge, reconcile, re-educate and re-orient fellow native groups, however hostile.
 Today the challenge is to bridge the gap between entirely different cultures - First Nations people and Euro-Americas."